GRU-M4573r/chatbottest-com/Personality.md

 Does it have a profile picture?

-Is the profile picture a photography, a cartoon or a brand?
+Is the profile picture a photograph, a cartoon or a brand?

 After all the conversations you've had...
-Can you identify an specific voice and tone in the chatbot?
+Can you identify a specific voice and tone in the chatbot?

-Do you think the voice and tone is consistent all over the conversation?
+Do you think the voice and tone are consistent all over the conversation?

 In case that the chatbot is using other elements like images, gifs and so on, do you think they fit into that consistency?